Obliquus capitis inferior muscle

 The obliquus capitis inferior muscle (/əˈblaɪkwəs ˈkæpᵻtᵻs/) is a muscle in the upper back of the neck.
 It is one of the suboccipital muscles.
 Its inferior attachment is at the spinous process of the axis; its superior attachment is at the transverse process of the atlas.
 It is innervated by the suboccipital nerve (the posterior ramus of first cervical spinal nerve).
 The muscle rotates the head to its side.

 Despite what its name suggest, it is the only capitis (Latin: "head") muscle that does not actually attach to the skull.

 Anatomy

 The obliquus capitis inferior is one of the suboccipital muscles (and the only one of these to have no attachment to the skull).
 It is larger than the obliquus capitis superior muscle.
 It forms the inferolateral boundary of the suboccipital triangle.

 The muscle extends laterally and somewhat superiorly from its inferior attachment to its superior attachment.

 Attachments

-its inferior attachment is at the lateral external aspect of the bifid spinous process of the axis (cervical vertebra C2) (inferior to the attachment of the rectus capitis posterior major muscle) and the lamina of the axis.
+The muscle originates inferiorly from the bifid apex of the spinous process of the axis (cervical vertebra C2) (inferior to the attachment of the rectus capitis posterior major muscle) and the lamina of the axis.

-Its superior attachment is at (the inferoposterior aspect of) the transverse process of the atlas (cervical vertebra C1).
+It is inserted superiorly into (the inferoposterior aspect of) the transverse process of the atlas (cervical vertebra C1).